diffix/reference/docs/led-issues.md

 ## Solution space

-There are two broad approaches we can take (one with two sub-approaches):
+There are two broad approaches we can take (one with three sub-approaches):

 1. Continue to use dynamic noise layers, but somehow manage them so that the chaff attack goes away
   a.
 Eliminate the effect of low-effect conditions on seeding so that the same dynamic noise layers are produced for left and right.